ablaze-youth-group-lesson-plans/what-about-other-religions/README.md

 - keep in mind God reveals Himself through nature / witness
   Q: How many of your friends or people you know believe in new age stuff?

-- Play Steven Bancarz testimony 14 mins
+- Play Steven Bancarz testimony 14 mins (Credit: https://www.youtube.com/watch?v=cMu5F2icsT8)

 - Use your discernment watching these videos.
 You may not agree with everything they say, but for me I can appreciate their new spiritual eyes/point of view that I may be blinded to.
 For example, halloween - should we participate in it or not?
-- Play Bancarz other video exposing occult objects 3mins
+- Play Bancarz other video exposing occult objects 3mins (Credit: https://www.youtube.com/watch?v=fC6TVczb8Uc)

 ## Give my Catholic conversion testimony